DOI-USGS/planetary-sdi/content/moon/governance/conduct.md

 ## 4.0 Acknowledgement

 Our Code of Conduct is adapted from several sources, including the [Professional Culture & Climate Subcommittee (PCCS) Division of Planetary Sciences of the American Astronomical Society](https://dps.aas.org/leadership/climate), the [Code of Conduct for Open Source Committees](https://www.contributor-covenant.org/), and Diniega et al., 2021.
 We gratefully acknowledge the thought and effort put into these documents that help us create a safe, inclusive, and productive environment for our community.

+## About this Code of Conduct
+- Version: 1.0
+- Adopted: date adopted